lubianat/what_is_a_cell_type/README.md

 # 2020s

 ## 2023
+### Fleck JS, Camp JG, Treutlein B. [What is a cell type?
+A next step for cell atlases should be to chart perturbations in human model systems.](https://doi.org/10.1126/science.adf6162.)
+Science.
+2023 Aug 17;381(6659):733-734.
+DOI:

+This Perspective on Science disappointed me a bit, as it speaks very little about cell-type definitions.
+Feeding largely on the single-cell RNA-seq communities, the article skims the cell type x cell state framework and largely ignores all prior literature on what a cell type is.
+It is not a bad article, though, it discusses in technical detail the importance of experimental perturbations when charting cell atlases, as well as the need for multimodality phenotyping.
+It is just not about what a cell type is, and the title seems, unfortunately, a bit like a clickbait.

 ### Domcke S, Shendure J. [A reference cell tree will serve science better than a reference cell atlas](https://doi.org/10.1016/j.cell.2023.02.016).
 Cell.
 2023 Mar 16;186(6):1103-14.